dimview/dimview.github.io/_posts/2017-11-05-wheel-alignment.md

 No. In order for a wheel not to slip it has to turn around a point somewhere along its axis.
 To see why, imagine a cone rolling on the table.

-Axes of front wheels during the turn (green lines) intersect, therefore front wheels are not parallel.
+Axes of front wheels (green lines) intersect, therefore front wheels are not parallel.

 ![Wheel alignment answer]({{ site.url }}/images/wheel-alignment-answer.jpg){:width="100%"}